sirirako/dotnetlambdaCICD/Lab-3-VSTS-Code/README.md

 4. Create AWS Lambda Project.
 4.1 If you use Visual Studio, you can start at step 2.1 and skip step 2.2 to create a AWS Lambda Project then push it to VSTS git repo.
 4.2 If you do not have Visual Studio, you will clone a simple project then push it to VSTS git repo.
-5. In VSTS, create Build Pipeline which will build the Lambda Project and store in VSTS Artifact Location.
-6. In VSTS, create Deploy Pipeline to deploy the Artifact to you AWS Account to create the Lambda function.
+5. In AWS Account, create a Lambda Build project.